zhouy7x/webpnp-test-automation/README.md

   scores to the ones from compettitor.
 After storing the results, upload this test results to remote server for backup.
 * Generate the excel files to list the scores between CPUs for the same workload at `./excels` directory(If it does not exists, create it) and then upload them to the remote server.
-* Execute a script on server to upload the data stored in excel files to the Web PnP Report site database.
+* Execute script on server to upload the data stored in excel file to the Web PnP Report site database.
 * Download the trend charts for each workload and put them on the `./charts` directory(If it does not exists, create it).
 * Generate html report that contains the comparison tables based on the json files.
 The comparison will base on the paris in `cpu_list.json`.
 The trend charts are insert into the html.